spatie/laravel-data/docs/advanced-usage/working-with-dates.md

 ## Casting dates in a different time zone

 Sometimes a date can be in a different timezone than the timezone you application uses.
-For example, if you application uses `Europe/Brussels` but your date is in `UTC`:
+For example, if your application uses `Europe/Brussels` but your date is in `UTC`:

 ```php
 #[WithCast(DateTimeInterfaceCast::class, timeZone: 'UTC')]
 public DateTime $date
 ```

+The date will be created with the `UTC` timezone but will be the same as in the `Europe/Brussels` timezone.

 ## Changing time zones